allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 In the introduction I've mentioned that I assume you already know the basic concepts behind Hexagonal Architecture.
 Now, that you have seen a high-level picture of the idea, I think that everyone could do with a short recap before we go on:
-* The Domain is the core of the hexagon, containing primary business logic, free of any infrastructure and framework boilerplate;
+* the domain is the core of the hexagon, containing primary business logic, free of any infrastructure and framework boilerplate;
 * adapters are either external interfaces of your application or bridges to the outside world, they translate the interfaces of